-There are three types of postponement.
+Yes, you can do this for a maximum of 3 months.
+There are 3 types of postponement.
 These can be used separately or combined.
 They can’t be used back to back.

 We only need to know about postponement choices if The People’s Pension is being used to assess the workforce.

-Staging Postponement – An employer can postpone assessing their workforce from their staging date for up to three months.
+Staging postponement – an employer can postpone assessing their workforce from their duties start date for up to 3 months.

-New Starter Postponement – An employer can postpone assessing their new starters for up to three months.
+New starter postponement – an employer can postpone assessing their new starters for up to 3 months.

-For example overtime earned one month could push an employee into the automatic enrolment threshold.
+For example, overtime earned one month could push an employee into the auto-enrolment threshold.

 If eligibility postponement isn’t in place, the employee will automatically become eligible and will remain in this status.